veggiemonk/awesome-docker/README.md

 - [Amazon EC2 Container Registry :heavy_dollar_sign:](https://aws.amazon.com/ecr/) - Amazon EC2 Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
 - [Azure Container Registry :heavy_dollar_sign:](https://azure.microsoft.com/de-de/services/container-registry/) - Manage a Docker private registry as a first-class Azure resource
 - [CargoOS](https://github.com/RedCoolBeans/cargos-buildroot) - A bare essential OS for running the Docker Engine on bare metal or Cloud.
 By [@RedCoolBeans](https://github.com/RedCoolBeans)
+- [Cloudsmith :heavy_dollar_sign:](https://cloudsmith.io/l/docker-registry/) - A fully managed package management SaaS, with first-class support for public and private Docker registries (and many others, incl.
+Helm charts for the Kubernetes ecosystem).
+Has a generous free-tier and is also completely free for open-source.
 - [Cycle.io :heavy_dollar_sign:](https://cycle.io/) - Bare-metal container hosting.
 - [cleanreg](https://github.com/hcguersoy/cleanreg) - A small tool to delete image manifests from a Docker Registry implementing the API v2, dereferencing them for the GC by [@hcguersoy](https://github.com/hcguersoy)
 - [Docker Hub](https://hub.docker.com/) provided by Docker Inc.